secretstartups/handbook/content/handbook/product/ux/product-designer/mr-reviews/_index.md

 - Ensure the author is clear on what is required from them to address/resolve the suggestion.
   - Consider using the [Conventional Comment format](https://conventionalcomments.org/#format) to convey your intent.
   - For non-mandatory suggestions, decorate with (non-blocking) so the author knows they can optionally resolve within the merge request or follow-up at a later stage.
-  - There’s a [Chrome/Firefox add-on](https://gitlab.com/conventionalcomments/conventional-comments-button) which you can use to apply [Conventional Comment](https://conventionalcomments.org/) prefixes.
+  - There's a [Chrome/Firefox add-on](https://gitlab.com/conventionalcomments/conventional-comments-button) which you can use to apply [Conventional Comment](https://conventionalcomments.org/) prefixes.
 - Share annotated screenshots or screen recordings in your comments whenever possible.
 Visual materials make issues clearer and communication more efficient.
   - To capture your screen, use free apps like [CloudApp](https://www.getcloudapp.com/), [Monosnap](https://monosnap.com/), or Mac's Screenshot (see how to [capture](https://support.apple.com/guide/mac-help/take-a-screenshot-or-screen-recording-mh26782/mac) and [annotate](https://support.apple.com/guide/mac-help/mark-up-files-mchl1fd88863/mac)).
   - Annotate screenshots to highlight specific aspects that need to be addressed.